jeffreykegler/hoonlint/misc/whitespace.md

 The inter-comment column location of the vertical gap should be the anchor column and the pre-column should be undefined.

-* A HEPHEP, starting at the anchor column.
+* A HEPHEP, aligned at the anchor column.

+# Ford hoons

-# Ford-1 hoons
+## Ford-1 hoons

 The ford-1 hoons are a set of unary ford hoons:
 FASSIG (`/~`),